apache/druid/docs/content/ingestion/tasks.md

 On the contrary, in the incremental publishing mode, segments are incrementally published, that is they can be published in the middle of the index task.
 More precisely, the index task collects data and stores created segments in the memory and disks of the node running that task until the total number of collected rows exceeds `maxTotalRows`.
 Once it exceeds, the index task immediately publishes all segments created until that moment, cleans all published segments up, and continues to ingest remaining data.

 To enable bulk publishing mode, `forceGuaranteedRollup` should be set in the TuningConfig.
-Note that this option cannot be used with `forceExtendableShardSpecs` of TuningConfig and `appendToExisting` of IOConfig together.
+Note that this option cannot be used with either `forceExtendableShardSpecs` of TuningConfig or `appendToExisting` of IOConfig.

 Segment Merging Tasks
 ---------------------